Pulsed electromagnetic field therapy: Wellness devices

 The original PEMF devices consisted of a Helmholtz coil which generated a magnetic field.
 The patient's body was placed inside the magnetic field to deliver treatment.
 Today, the majority of PEMF wellness devices resemble a typical yoga mat in dimensions but are slightly thicker to house several flat spiral coils to produce an even electromagnetic field.
 A frequency generator is then used to energize the coils to create a pulsed electromagnetic field.
 A wide variety of professional and consumer PEMF devices are sold and marketed as FDA registered wellness devices.
 The majority are manufactured in Germany, Austria and Switzerland and are imported into North America as electric massagers or full body electric yoga mats.
 They are either placed on a massage table for clinical use or directly on the floor in the home to practice simple yoga postures.
 The companies that sell and manufacture them as "general wellness products" are not permitted to make medical claims of effectiveness in treating disease.

-Research

-Knee osteoarthritis

-A 2013 review found that evidence was of very low quality, there might be a benefit for improved function, and there was no evidence for benefit for pain.

-In 2017 the wearable ActiPatch PEMF Device was FDA 510k Cleared, Application #K152432, for "Adjunctive treatment of musculoskeletal pain related to: (1) plantar fasciitis of the heel; and (2) osteoarthritis of the knee".
-This clearance was for over the counter use.

-Depression

-Use of pulsed electromagnetic field therapy has been studied for depression.
-Researchers speculated that "the [postulated] antidepressant effect of PEMF may be specifically attributable to its effects on local brain activity and connectivity."

-Postoperative pain

-In 2019 a wearable RecoveryRx PEMF Device was FDA Cleared, Application K190251, for "Adjunctive treatment of postoperative pain".

-Musculoskeletal pain

-In January 2020 the wearable ActiPatch was granted FDA 510k Clearance, Application # K192234, for over the counter marketing relating to "Adjunctive treatment of musculoskeletal pain".
-The manufacturer of ActiPatch, Bioelectronics Corp, submitted 3 clinical studies to support the efficacy of ActiPatch relating to musculoskeletal pain.